Film Review – The Space Between Us (2017)

 We follow Gardner (Butterfield) who is born on Mars due to an unexpected pregnancy from his mother that NASA learns about when she is already in space.
 Unfortunately for her, the birth of Gardner ultimately kills her in labor, leaving Gardner to grow up without his mother.
 As Gardner grows up in the NASA colony on Mars, he forms an online friendship of sorts with a girl named Tulsa (Robertson).
-When Gardner preps to finally come back to Earth, he learns that his organs may not be able to handle the Earth’s atmosphere, leading him to race against the clock to learn about his past with Tulsa by his side.
+However, when Gardner preps to return to Earth, he learns that his organs cannot handle the Earth’s atmosphere.
+This diagnosis leads him to race against the clock to learn about his past with Tulsa by his side.

-Unlike Rings which was delayed numerous times due to problems in production, The Space Between Us had a much more excusable reason for being pushed back from its initial December 16th release date.
+Unlike Rings which was delayed numerous times due to problems in production, The Space Between Us had a much more excusable reason for moving from its initial December 16th release date.
 There was a little indie film released that same weekend entitled Rogue One: A Star Wars Story that The Space Between Us would’ve had to go up against if it had stayed with that release date.
 I’d say it was smart of STX Entertainment to avoid getting drubbed at the box office and jettisoning to early February where it would be much easier for the film to make a profit.

 However, does this change in the release date solves all the problems for the film?
 I’d say no. One of the screenwriters on the project, Allan Loeb, was the man who penned the script for Collateral Beauty which was universally panned by critics (including me).
 Collateral Beauty was such an inherently flawed movie that it most certainly had to come from the writing.
 The Space Between Us looked to mirror Collateral Beauty from the promotional material released to the public, attempting to win the audience over with a super cheesy movie that clearly fishes for tears, making me very, very nervous.

 Unfortunately, I came to learn that my predictions for The Space Between Us were true.